samweldon9393/OlapBranchBenchPart2/README.md

 ### Status

 All four workloads — data engineering, WAP, data science and fixing — run on Bauplan, Snowflake and Databricks, with two exceptions that are facts about the platforms rather than holes in the harness.
 Databricks cannot branch off a branch, since a shallow clone cannot itself be shallow-cloned, so it fails the data engineering chain at depth 2.
 And data science is refused on Databricks outright: a SQL warehouse runs Python only one row at a time, which put a single feature table at 481s there against 7s on Snowflake.

-Not yet done: schema evolution as a step — every attempt currently changes values, not shapes.
-No results are published for part 2 yet.

-Part 2's numbers were re-baselined when the workloads were made to do the same work on every backend, so measurements taken before that are not comparable with ones taken after.